 Hosting, Domain, and Maintenance

 Every website requires a domain name, hosting, and ongoing maintenance.
-These recurring costs vary depending on the type of hosting and services included in maintenance packages.
+These recurring costs vary depending on the type of hosting and the services included in the maintenance package.

 Related: Reasons to Avoid Cheap Hosting For WordPress Websites